Product Information & Size Chart

 In Aikido, the fan was used by the founder Morihei Ueshiba to demonstrate some of the principles of aikido.
 Morihei Ueshiba was also trained in "Tessen Jutsu", the art of fighting in the fan of war.

 Traditional Japanese manufacturing.
-The persimon or "Kaki" in Japanese, is a fruit ,used to obtain a dye very close to the gold gilding.
+The persimmon or "Kaki" in Japanese, is a fruit used to obtain a dye very close to the gold gilding.

 Delivered wrapped in traditional "Nishinjin-ori" cloth, inside a traditional Japanese box.